-D is a ‘fat soluble’ vitamin (stored in fatty tissue) so we can’t easily excrete it (as we can excrete excess vitamin C in urine, for example).
-High levels of D can result in high levels of calcium in the blood (hypercalceamia) and ultimately, excess circulating calcium is deposited in soft tissue and can lead to calcification of blood vessel walls (arteriosclerosis) and calcium stones in the kidneys.
+D is a ‘fat-soluble’ vitamin (stored in fatty tissue) so we can’t easily excrete it (as we can excrete excess vitamin C in urine, for example).
+High levels of D can result in high levels of calcium in the blood (hypercalcaemia) and ultimately, excess circulating calcium is deposited in soft tissue and can lead to calcification of blood vessel walls (arteriosclerosis) and calcium stones in the kidneys.

 Whereas vitamin D helps us absorb calcium (from our diet) to support bone development, vitamin K2 directs the calcium to our skeleton, while preventing it from being deposited where we don’t want it – in your organs, joint spaces and arteries (hence the term “hardening of the arteries”).

 Without the help of vitamin K2, the calcium that vitamin D so effectively lets in might be working AGAINST us by building up coronary arteries rather than our bones.

 There is an enormous range of vitamin D supplements on the market – with huge variation in their efficacy and quality and it’s always best to supplement under the guidance of a health care practitioner experienced in supplements.

 Here are some basic guidelines when considering supplementing: